My Purpose? Fine-Tuned Earth

 Why has life only been found on Earth so far?

 Dr Hugh Ross outlines the uniqueness of planet Earth as the ‘Goldilocks Planet’.
-He lists twenty unrelated “ideal-time windows” that have to arise simultaneously for complex life forms to exist (i.e. ideal sun luminosity, atmospheric oxygen content, formation of adequate continental land mass, optimal location in the Milky Way spiral arm, etc.) There is nothing in Physics to suggest that all these factors should hit their ideal-time window at the same point in history, yet they do – ideal land mass shouldn’t have any correlation with the luminosity of the sun for instance and yet they line up just in time for humanity to arise.
-All of these “ideal-time windows” take billions of years of 'just right' conditions to come to fruition.
+He lists twenty unrelated essentials that have to arise simultaneously for complex life forms to exist (i.e. ideal sun luminosity, atmospheric oxygen content, formation of adequate continental land mass, optimal location in the Milky Way spiral arm, etc.) And each of these 20 unrelated essentials require 'just right' conditions to come to fruition.

 Every element that we see on Earth is highly anomalous (compared to other earth-like planets).
 Earth needs to be rich in metals in order to sustain life.
 The further the distance from the centre of the Milky Way galaxy causes a proportional decrease in the metallicity of the planets that form.
 There happens to be a peak zone where you get ideal levels of planet metallicity.
-That is where Earth must have formed in order to explain the incredible levels of uranium and thorium it contains.
+One theory proposes that the Earth must have formed in this zone in order to explain the incredible levels of uranium and thorium it contains.
 However, this peak-zone for metallicity happens to be extremely dangerous for life to exist.
 Earth formed there but somehow moved to the safer location we now find ourselves in, near the edge of the Milky Way galaxy.
 How then did Earth move such a huge distance?!
 It takes an extraordinary set of events to make this happen with highly improbable odds:

 There are four different kinds of Supernova – each produces a different spread of elements (as Earth has 98 elements, it would have had to form nearby all four types of Supernova at the right distance away)